 If you are a volunteer to bird watching in winter, you might go one step further and join feeder watch to do this in a more informed and purposeful way.
 At the Cornell Lab of Ornithology, scientists, educators, engineers, students, and conservationists like you are working together to protect and understand wildlife of birds and other species.

-Thousands of people all around the globe join the Cornell bird-watching event at Cornell lab every year.
+Thousands of people all around the globe join the Cornell bird-watching event at the Cornell lab every year.
 The data they gathered is collected at Cornell bird lab and used by scientists to discover the change in the life cycle of birds.

 How the environmental pollution or habitat loss, climate change, and/or other diseases affect the birds, where they migrate due to these reasons, and as a result of the output they collected, they plan the precautions they need to put into operation.

-They map out protection plans on a species-specific basis like helping the birds by supplying them the necessary resources to survive.
+They map out protection plans on a species-specific basis like helping the birds by supplying them with the necessary resources to survive.

-Note down your experiences on birding
+Note down your experiences with birding

 As there are no leaves of trees to hide the birds during winter for winter birding, obviously bird watching in winter is much easier than other times of the year.
 So, the winter is a perfect time to record their pattern of behaviors, note them down, and specialize yourself in this birding field.

-Improving your skills over time might help you notice some behaviors, routines, or patterns that you were never aware of before, and also you might be amazed at how much distance you covered on birding and understanding nature and birdlife just in a few winter months.
+Improving your skills over time might help you notice some behaviors, routines, or patterns that you were never aware of before, and also you might be amazed at how much distance you covered in birding and understanding nature and birdlife just in a few winter months.

 Image credits: gcbl pexels pixabay